danielpineda/computational-thermo/README.md

 ## Citing

-I developed this material as an open educational resource, with the goal of enabling the widest possible use.
+Dr. Niemeyer developed this material as an open educational resource, with the goal of enabling the widest possible use.
 Creative content is released under the Creative Commons Attribution (CC-BY) License and code under the BSD 3-Clause License (see `LICENSE.txt` and `LICENSE-text.txt` for details).

 If you reference this material in a scholarly publication, please cite it: